Wojciech34/zkp_voting_system/voting_system/client_app_with_gui/README.md

 sncast and correct account imported into file "~/.starknet_accounts/starknet_open_zeppelin_accounts.json"

+Edit snfoundry.toml file in order to provide correct url of rpc provider (for blockchain interactions)

 Before using app make sure that admin deployed smart contract with voting logic, admin in responsible for providing token